class-ixa/magazine/README.md

-# magazine
+# flipbooktest.github.io
-Class Magazine for IX A 2021
+A test for website hosting